svmiller/stevetemplates/README.md

 The easiest way to use my templates is within Rstudio.
 Go to *File \> New File \> R Markdown*.
 Here, select any template you’d like to use.
-The development version should have more options, but the options published right now on CRAN include:
+The version on CRAN should lag behind the development version, but the development version includes the following templates:

   - [**Steve’s First Article/Manuscript
     Template**](http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/):